 Menopause occurs when a woman hasn’t menstruated in 12 consecutive months and can no longer become pregnant naturally.
 It usually begins between the ages of 45 and 55, but can develop before or after this age range.

-The median age for menopause is 51, though it may occur on average up to 2 years earlier for African American and Latina women.
+The median age for menopause is 51, though it may occur on average up to two years earlier for African-American and Latina women.
 More studies are needed to understand the onset of menopause for non-Caucasian women.

-About 1 percent of women begin menopause before the age of 40, and about 5 percent undergo menopause between the ages of 40 and 45.
-This is referred to as early or premature menopause, or primary ovarian insufficiency.
+About 1 percent of women begin menopause before the age of 40, which is called premature menopause or primary ovarian insufficiency.
+About 5 percent of women undergo menopause between the ages of 40 and 45.
+This is referred to as early menopause.

 Perimenopause vs. menopause vs. postmenopause